pulzze/autoflow-documentation/docs/ids/action-config-get-api/tooltip.md

-Get configuration of a specified API.
+Get configuration of a specified API